-- (1) The Board is to keep a register, called the Register of Chiropractors for New South Wales. - (2) The Register is to be kept in such form as the Board determines. - (3) The Register must be available for inspection by any person: - (a) in person at the office of the Board at all reasonable times, and - (b) by such other means (such as Internet access) and at such other times as the Board determines. - (4) The Board may charge a fee for an inspection of the Register, not exceeding such amount as may be prescribed by the regulations. - (5) The Board may carry out searches of the Register on a person's behalf and may charge such fee as it determines for the search.
+- (1) The Board is to keep a register, called the Register of Podiatrists for New South Wales. - (2) The Register is to be kept in such form as the Board determines. - (3) The Register must be available for inspection by any person: - (a) in person at the office of the Board at all reasonable times, and - (b) by such other means (such as Internet access) and at such other times as the Board determines. - (4) A right to inspect the Register does not include a right to access the address of a podiatrist, and the Board must ensure that any such access is restricted to, or to persons authorised by, the Board, the Commission and the Director-General. - (5) The Board may charge a fee for an inspection of the Register, not exceeding such amount as may be prescribed by the regulations. - (6) The Board may carry out searches of the Register on a person's behalf and may charge such fee as it determines for the search.